Ruth Johnson Colvin: Published works

-Recent years
+Later years

-Colvin remains active in ProLiteracy Worldwide as a volunteer tutor in the United States and abroad.
+Colvin remained active in ProLiteracy Worldwide as a volunteer tutor in the United States and abroad.
 She started another literacy program in Madagascar and Papua, New Guinea and has initiated another in Tok Pisin.
-She also teaches in developing countries such as Madagascar, Papua, New Guinea, Zambia, Guatemala, Pakistan, Somalia and China.
+She also taught in developing countries such as Madagascar, Papua, New Guinea, Zambia, Guatemala, Pakistan, Somalia and China.

 In China, Colvin trained teachers to incorporate conversational English in their classes.
 In Papua, New Guinea, she initiated a literacy program and trained teachers and wrote literacy training books in Tok Pisin.
 She taught ten Cambodian women to teach another 103 village women who had no formal schooling.
 She also trained teachers in Madagascar to teach locals English and was invited to return to the area to start a literacy program in Malagasy.

-She is currently a life member of ProLiteracy's Board of Directors.
+She was a life member of ProLiteracy's board of directors.

+In 2018, she was chosen as commencement speaker at Le Moyne College.

+Personal life and death

+Colvin lived in Syracuse, New York.
+Her husband, Robert, died in 2014.

+Colvin turned 100 in December 2016, and died at her home on August 18, 2024, at the age of 107.

 Recognition and awards

-Ruth Johnson Colvin has over 40 years of literacy experience and has published nine books.
-She has received 29 awards and honors for her efforts as well as "hundreds of people stories" from the 60 countries she has either worked in or visited.
-She is the recipient of nine honorary doctorates of humane letter degrees including one in May 1983, from her alma mater, Syracuse University.
+Ruth Johnson Colvin had over 40 years of literacy experience and published nine books.
+She received 29 awards and honors for her efforts as well as "hundreds of people stories" from the 60 countries she either worked in or visited.
+She received nine honorary doctorates of humane letter degrees including one in May 1983, from her alma mater, Syracuse University.

 In 1987, she received the President's Volunteer Action Award from President Ronald Reagan, the highest award given to a volunteer.

-She is the recipient of numerous awards in addition to the Presidential Medal of Freedom in 2006 including the Women's Day National Award, the International Center Goodwill Ambassador Award, the Rotarian International Harris Fellow, the NE Synod Presbyterian Ecumenical Award, the President's Volunteers Action Award, and the LVA President's Special Service Award.
+She was the recipient of numerous awards in addition to the Presidential Medal of Freedom in 2006 including the Women's Day National Award, the International Center Goodwill Ambassador Award, the Rotarian International Harris Fellow, the NE Synod Presbyterian Ecumenical Award, the President's Volunteers Action Award, and the LVA President's Special Service Award.
 In 1993, she was inducted into the National Women's Hall of Fame.

 Colvin was inducted into sorority Kappa Delta's Hall of Honor, the highest honor the society bestows on its members.